 RCM will undertake exploration activities in line with the Exploration Activities Management Plan for RCM.
 This plan details the actions to be completed pre and post exploration drilling to mitigate potential environmental impacts during exploration and/or groundwater monitoring activities.
-Exploration may be undertaken during the three year forecast for the following reasons: Fugitive emission modelling; Geotechnical monitoring; and Geological modelling.
+Exploration may be undertaken during the three-year forecast for the following reasons: • Fugitive emission modelling • Geotechnical monitoring • Resource assessment including geological modelling and coal quality.